groupvine/gv-doc/social/index.md

    action email to the new group address and add ```~resend=[message id]```.
    For example, ```~resend=100123~~newgroup.bingotech@groupvine.email```.
    With Resend, recipients which have been targetted for this email before are not included in the resent email recipient list.
+Resend could be useful, for example, to resend an email with a social engagement widget to new recipients and have their responses included in the same response set as the original email.

 - *ResendAll* To resend the same email, send the action email to a group address and add ```~resendall=[message id]```.